yorikvanhavre/FreeCAD-NativeIFC/README.md

 *The advantage of this approach is the ability to update FreeCAD-BlenderBIM workbench via the addon manager.*

 * Open the [Addon Manager preferences](https://wiki.freecad.org/Preferences_Editor#Addon_Manager) via `Edit` → `Preferences` → `Addon Manager` → `Custom Repositories`
-* Add `https://github.com/yorikvanhavre/FreeCAD-BlenderBIM` to `Custom Repositories` list.
+* Add `https://github.com/yorikvanhavre/FreeCAD-NativeIFC` to `Custom Repositories` list.
 In the `Branch` section indicate the `main` branch.
 Press `OK`.
 * Start the `Tools` → `Addon Manager` which will automatically find FreeCAD-BlenderBIM addon in the workbench list.
-* Install FreeCAD-BlenderBIM addon
+* Install FreeCAD-NativeIFC addon
 * Restart FreeCAD
-  **Result:** FreeCAD-BlenderBIM IFC importer should be available in open/insert file dialogs
+  **Result:** FreeCAD-NativeIFC importer should be available in open/insert file dialogs

 #### Manual install

 * Navigate to your FreeCAD Mods folder (`~/.local/share/FreeCAD/Mods`)
-* Clone this repo there: `git clone https://github.com/yorikvanhavre/FreeCAD-BlenderBIM.git`
+* Clone this repo there: `git clone https://github.com/yorikvanhavre/FreeCAD-NativeIFC.git`
 * Restart FreeCAD
-  **Result:** FreeCAD-BlenderBIM IFC importer should be available in open/insert file dialogs
+  **Result:** FreeCAD-NativeIFC importer should be available in open/insert file dialogs

 #### To test

 * Install the addon as described above
 * Restart FreeCAD
 * `File` → `Open` or `File` → `Insert`, select an IFC file
-* Select the Native IFC importer (bb_import)
+* Select the Native IFC importer

 ![](doc/images/workflow01.jpg)